seananderson/heavy-tails/README.md

 Minimum viable population sizes and global extinction risk are unrelated.
 *Ecol.
 Lett.* 9, 375-382. <http://doi.org/10.1111/j.1461-0248.2006.00883.x>

-To run the analysis you will need the following R packages (package version numbers are included in parentheses):
+The analysis was run with the following R packages:

 ### Statistics
 - rstan (2.4.0) (with Stan 2.4)